-In 2000, at its fifth meeting, the Conference of the Parties to the Convention adopted
+The Conference of the Parties to the Convention adopted

 a programme of work on incentive measures which spells out a number of targets as well as the activities required from Parties, other governments, international organizations and the Secretariat to achieve these targets.

 The expected results of the work programme are:

 - The assessment of representative existing incentive measures, review of case studies, identification of new opportunities for incentive measures, and dissemination of information, through the clearing-house mechanism and other means, as appropriate;

 - The development of methods to promote information on biodiversity in consumer decisions, for example through eco-labeling, if appropriate;

 - The assessment, as appropriate and applicable to the circumstances of Parties, of the values of biodiversity, in order to better internalize these values in public policy initiatives and private-sector decisions;

 - A consideration of biodiversity concern in liability schemes;

 - The creation of incentives for integration of biodiversity concerns in all sectors.

 Importantly, the Conference of the Parties decided to integrate actions on incentive measures in thematic work programmes and to ensure synergy with activities on sustainable use, noting that incentive measures are essential elements in developing effective approaches to conservation and sustainable use of biological diversity especially at the level of local communities.